Johnny850807/XML-TriMago/README.md

 - The place using XML to test and produce a correct XSL.

 ## TriMago
-- A WebAPP should be deployed on a Tomcat server.
+- A WebAPP release should be deployed on a Tomcat server.

 ## 網頁設計
 - All visual web design blueprints here.